 - The progress of all SEND students is considered alongside all other students when each Curriculum Leader meets with their SLT line manager. - Parents receive a half-termly report and there is an annual parents evening for each year group. - If a student is added to the SEND register, parents/carers will be informed in writing and will be invited to meet with the SENDCO. - If a student has an EHCP, this will be reviewed three times per year. - Review meetings will take place annually, in school. - Parents are welcome to email the school at any time if they have concerns about the progress of their child.
-It is important that any email includes the relevant Form Tutor, Year Leader and the SENDCO. - The student journal is also a way that staff will keep parents informed about student progress. - There will also be additional meetings about individual students as required. - The SENDCO runs a weekly surgery.
+It is important that any email includes the relevant Form Tutor, Year Leader and the SENDCO. - The student journal is also a way that staff will keep parents informed about student progress. - There will also be additional meetings about individual students as required. - The SENDCO's weekly surgery has been invaluable to parents, carers and staff over many years.
+The face to face nature of this provision is currently suspended due to COVID restrictions.
+All parents/carers are welcome to contact the SENDCO by telephone or email while these restrictions remain in place.